 Teaching Renewal Retreat for Advanced Career Faculty

 In the past, this retreat has focused on regional universities, however, it has been extremely well-received over the years and the TLC plans to open it up to a national audience in 2014.
 The next retreat is scheduled for June 2-5, 2014.
-For more information about the Teaching Renewal Retreat, view our brochure.
+For more information about the Teaching Renewal Retreat, view our Teaching Renewal Retreat 2014 Brochure.

-The official call for applications for the 2014 Retreat is now open.
-The first 25 qualified applicants submitting complete applications will be accepted in the order in which the applications are received, with a wait list for any subsequent qualified applications.
+Registration the 2014 Retreat is now open.
+The first 25 registrations will be accepted in the order in which they are received, with a wait list for any subsequent registrations.
 Notification of acceptance will occur on a rolling basis.
 Payment details will be provided upon acceptance.
-Applications will be accepted up until March 17.
-However, we anticipate the Retreat to fill up quickly, so we encourage you to submit your application as soon as possible to increase your chance of being accepted.
 Because of the nature of the retreat, only 4 participants from any individual institution will be accepted.

 The Teaching Renewal Retreat takes place at the beautiful Graylyn International Conference Center in Winston Salem, NC.
 Graylyn provides the perfect setting for a deep exploration and reflection upon teaching practices.
 In addition to structured activities, participants have ample time to enjoy the grounds and amenities and informal opportunities to network and socialize.
 This unique four-day retreat brings together faculty from a variety of disciplines and universities to explore new paths, both pedagogical and personal, in an effort to reconnect with the excitement that originally led them into teaching careers.
 Participant comments include: